Skip to content

 • exterior walls.

-Also, from April 2023, you must maintain the property with a performance rating of at least E for the Energy Performance Certificate.
-From April 2023, it is illegal to lease the premises without this rating.
+Starting from April 2023, you must maintain the property with an Energy Performance Certificate performance rating of at least E. Leasing the premises without this rating is illegal.

 Building Insurance

-Arranging building insurance is normally your responsibility as the commercial landlord.
-You will initially pay for this but may pass it on to your tenant as insurance rent.
-Having building insurance is essential as it provides financial security to you should your property be damaged.
+Arranging building insurance is usually your responsibility as the commercial landlord.
+You will initially pay for it, but you may pass it on to your tenant as insurance rent.
+Building insurance is essential because it provides financial security should your property be damaged.

 • choose the level of cover you require;